WYLR

-WYLR is a radio station in the Youngstown, Ohio market.
-Licensed to Hubbard, the station broadcasts a contemporary Christian music (CCM) format on 101.9 FM from the Educational Media Foundation 24-hour national feed (K-LOVE).
+WYLR is a radio station in the Youngstown, Ohio, market.
+Licensed to Hubbard, the station broadcasts a contemporary Christian music format on 101.9 FM from the Educational Media Foundation 24-hour national feed K-Love.

+History

-The station signed on as a result of a construction permit issued on January 31, 1992 by Columbus atty.
-Percey Squire and local broadcaster Mr. Frankie 'Lucky" Halfacre who was the first African-American DJ in the greater Youngstown area who got his start on WNIO-1540 in the 1960s.
+The station signed on as a result of a construction permit issued on January 31, 1992, by Columbus atty.
+Percey Squire and local broadcaster Mr. Frankie 'Lucky" Halfacre who was the first African-American DJ in the greater Youngstown area who got his start on WNIO (1540 AM) in the 1960s.

-From 1998 until 2001, the station was operated by Jacor Communications and successor Clear Channel Communications via an LMA, making it a part of their extensive Youngstown/New Castle cluster of stations.
-The call letters were WBTJ, and sported a rhythmic top 40 format as "101.9 The Beat."
-Then-owner Stop 26/Riverbend took Clear Channel to court, complaining to the FCC that Clear Channel refused to preempt any of their programming upon Stop 26's request.
+From 1998 until 2001, the station was operated by Jacor Communications and successor Clear Channel Communications via a local marketing agreement (LMA), making it a part of their extensive Youngstown/New Castle cluster of stations.
+The call letters were WBTJ, and sported a rhythmic top 40 format as "101.9 The Beat".
+Then-owner Stop 26/Riverbend took Clear Channel to court, complaining to the Federal Communications Commission (FCC) that Clear Channel refused to preempt any of their programming upon Stop 26's request.

-After settling in court, where Clear Channel paid a $25,000 fine to Stop 26 for unauthorized transfer of control of WBTJ, the "Beat" format was moved to the Sharpsville, PA-licensed 95.9 facility (where it became "Kiss FM" WAKZ), and WNIO's adult standards programming was briefly simulcast until Stop 26 could re-assume control of the station.
+After settling in court, where Clear Channel paid a $25,000 fine to Stop 26 for unauthorized transfer of control of WBTJ, the "Beat" format was moved to the Sharpsville, Pennsylvania-licensed 95.9 facility (where it became "Kiss FM" WAKZ), and WNIO's adult standards programming was briefly simulcast until Stop 26 could re-assume control of the station.
 When that happened, the WRBP call letters, which were used prior to Jacor/Clear Channel's LMA, were revived.

 Stop 26/Riverbend declared bankruptcy in 2006, and Bernard Radio purchased almost all of their stations, including WRBP, WASN and WGFT.

-The sale of Jamz 101.9

-On June 13, 2012, it was announced by radioinsight that EMF Broadcasting will soon expand its Christian AC “K-Love” to 101.9.
-The company has acquired WRBP Hubbard from Bernard Radio for $500,000.
-It was confirmed by the FCC on the same day.
-The FCC link is below.
-The last day for the urban format was December 31, 2012, at which time the station began to feature the K-LOVE contemporary Christian format.
+On June 13, 2012, it was announced that the Educational Media Foundation would acquire WRBP for $500,000.
+The last day for the urban format was December 31, 2012, at which time the station began to feature the contemporary Christian format of K-Love.
 As a result of the sale, the station became a non-commercial license.
 On January 24, 2013, the call letters were changed to WYLR.